BradyFU/Awesome-Multimodal-Large-Language-Models/README.md

 Welcome to join our WeChat group of MLLM communication!

-Please add WeChat ID (xjtupanda) to join the group.
+Please add WeChat ID (xjtupanda) to join the group :)

 ---